 January 19, 2016

 Brand loyalty has been held up as one of the most important goals for marketers.
 Is brand loyalty really all its cracked up to be?
 Maybe, maybe not.
 But it is an important thing for all brands to think about.
-Here are five interesting statistics about brand loyalty.
+Here are five interesting statistics about brand loyalty how how it relates to experiential marketing.

 The statistic: 80% of your company’s future revenue will come from 20% of your current customers.